 A colour or brightness change of the shingles around a chimney, or your roof vents, could be caused by granule loss from workmen walking around, repairing flashing in those areas.
 Here’s what one manufacturer says about walking on the roof voiding the warranty: “… GAF will NOT compensate you for: … Damages resulting from causes beyond normal wear and tear, such as: … impact of foreign objects or traffic on the roof.”
 Roof sealing would have stopped those granules from being broken away even if they were being walked on (“Traffic”), and those “foreign objects” (hail) just bounce right off a sealed roof without incident.

-Although we don’t guarantee “no wind damage”, the acrylic seal’s coverage at the bottom edge of the shingles (where wind could catch) can only help improved protection from the wind getting underneath the shingles.
+Although we don’t guarantee “no wind damage”, the acrylic seal’s coverage at the bottom edge of the shingles (where wind could catch) can only help improve protection from the wind getting underneath the shingles.

 Applying an open flame to either the top or bottom surface of a shingle will produce smoke, then sustained fire; but a flame on the sealed surface of a shingle will not produce smoke, and will not produce sustained fire.